mobify/mobifyjs/www/v2/docs/capturing.md

     var capturedDoc = capture.getCapturedDoc();
     var paragraphs = capturedDoc.querySelectorAll("p");

-## window.capturing
+## `capturing` variable

-`window.capturing` is an indicator of the state that your code is running.
+`window.Mobify.capturing` is an indicator of the state that your code is running.
 Mobify.js is executed both during capturing, and after capturing.
-First it stops the original document from rendering (at this time `window.capturing` is true).
-After rendering the captured document, Mobify.js is run again in a non-capturing context (at this time `window.capturing` is false).
+First it stops the original document from rendering (at this time `capturing` is true).
+After rendering the captured document, Mobify.js is run again in a non-capturing context (at this time `capturing` is false).

 **Usage/Example:**

-    var capturing = window.capturing || false;
+    var capturing = window.Mobify && window.Mobify.capturing || false;
     if (capturing) {
         console.log("Executing during capturing phase!");
         var capture = Mobify.Capture.init();